-In 2016, the Principal Select Savings Stable Value Master Trust was liquidated and transferred to the Principal Select Stable Value Separate Account (PSSVSA), which is reported as a Master Trust Investment Account (MTIA).
+A portion of the Plan's investments are in the Principal Select Stable Value Separate Account (PSSVSA), which is reported as a Master Trust Investment Account (MTIA).
 The MTIA was established for the investment of assets of The Principal Select Savings Plan for Employees and The Principal Select Savings Plan for Individual Field (the Plans).
-The Plans gain access to the PSSVSA through a group annuity contract (Contract) issued by Principal Life, an affiliate.
+The Plans gain access to the PSSVSA through a group annuity contract (Contract) issued by Principal Life.
 Each participating plan has an undivided interest in the PSSVSA.
-The
+The PSSVSA is an insurance company separate account that invests in the Morley Stable Income Bond Fund (Bond Fund) and the Principal Liquid Asset Separate Account (PLASA).
+The Bond Fund is a collective investment trust that invests in investment-grade fixed income securities.
+The Bond Fund is maintained by PGITC.
+The PLASA is a separate account that invests in a money market fund.
+The PSSVSA is valued at contract value as reported to the Plans by Principal Life.